Josh Bell Preview, Player Props: Marlins vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers pitching staff is 21st in MLB with a collective 8.5 strikeouts per nine innings.
+- The 8.5 strikeouts per nine innings put together by the Dodgers pitching staff ranks 20th in the league.

-- The Dodgers have a 4.17 team ERA that ranks 15th across all MLB pitching staffs.
+- The Dodgers have the 16th-ranked team ERA among all league pitching staffs (4.19).

-- Dodgers pitchers combine to give up 163 total home runs at a clip of 1.2 per game (to rank 14th in baseball).
+- Dodgers pitchers combine to rank 14th in baseball in home runs given up (167 total, 1.2 per game).

-- In his most recent time out on Wednesday against the Arizona Diamondbacks, the left-hander went five innings, giving up one earned run while surrendering three hits.
+- In his most recent outing on Friday against the Atlanta Braves, the right-hander threw 4 1/3 innings, allowing seven earned runs while surrendering seven hits.

-- In 20 games this season, the 35-year-old has put up an ERA of 2.48, with 9.6 strikeouts per nine innings.
-Opponents are batting .209 against him.

 © 2023 Data Skrive.
 All rights reserved.